gurhar1133/PyKu/README.md

 Descrition:

 An app based on the one in Lee Vaughan's Impractical Projects (see https://github.com/rlvaugh/Impractical_Python_Projects).
-Most of the features and code are the same or similar to his, but novel features are being added.
+Most of the code is the same as his, but novel features were added.
+This is primarily a learning exercise.

 Novel Features: